karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 GROUP BY DATEPART(HOUR, time)
 ORDER BY total_orders DESC;
 ```
-At 12 PM, the restaurant received 2520 orders, which consisted of 6543 pizzas in total.
+At 12 p.m., the restaurant received 2520 orders, which consisted of 6543 pizzas in total.

 ### 5. Are there any peak days?
 ```